 Shipleys’ charities team

-The team is led by our Managing Principal, Simon Robinson, who is a holder of the Diploma in Charity Accounting (DCHA) from the ICAEW and has specialist knowledge of the accounting, audit and governance issues facing charities.
+The team is led by Principal, Simon Robinson, who is a holder of the Diploma in Charity Accounting (DCHA) from the ICAEW and has specialist knowledge of the accounting, audit and governance issues facing charities.